JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 Exit		= Quits the app without a confirmation (because this is a deadly game).

-Note: Best viewed at 1024x768 resolution.
+Note: Best played at at least 1600x1024 resolution.
+For Yearbook display at least 1600x1024.